eryjus/century/README.md

 result, I do not want to have to make changes in these files nowhere near as frequently as I type the command `make`.
 To meet my goals, my build system ends up being far more complicated than most others will be.

+See the Makefile header comments for some popular `make` targets.

+***The Cross-Compiler***

+For the record, this OS is being compiled with the following software versions:
+* binutils-2.28
+* gcc-6.3.0
+I will likely stick with what works and not update is at all, unless I find a compelling reason to rebuild all my tools.

+You will need to have cross compiled both binutils and gcc for the following targets, using the instructions found here: http://wiki.osdev.org/GCC_Cross-Compiler
+* arm-eabi-
+* i686-elf-
+* x86_64-elf-

+After building and installing each binutils / gcc suite of tools, I recommend rebooting.

+Finally, rpi-boot (a Raspberry Pi Multiboot second stage loader) will need to be compiled using the arm-eabi- tool set.
+Note that rpi-boot expects the tools to be named arm-none-eabi-, and I built mine as arm-eabi-.
+You should be able to reconcile the discrepancies by either changing the rpi-boot makefile or building another cross-compiler.

+rpi-boot can be found here: https://github.com/jncronin/rpi-boot.

+Other than those pieces of software and their dependencies, I am really not using anything extraordinary in my build yet.
+Depending on your distro, you might need `kpartx` and `grub2-mkrescue` tools.
+Also, you will want to review the kernel/rpi2b/Makefrag.mk header comments as it lays out some specific requirements for `sudo` to make the build easier.
+I use qemu as my emulator as it supports all 3 of my target architectures.

+Also, in case anyone is curious, I am using Visual Studio Code for my IDE and FC25 (running on a vmWare ESXi server connected iSCSI to a drobo 800i SAN) as my development PC.